kopeclu/whatsTheWeather/README.md

 # MyWeatherApp
 A simple weather app created as a personal project to showcase author's skill in web development and data visualization.
 You can find here data about current weather and forecast for next 4 days.
-Most places on the earth can be found, also user's device's position can be located (not working 100% on mobile devices).
+Most places on the earth can be found, also user's device's position can be located (not working 100% on mobile devices, more details [here](#users-location-on-mobile-devices)).

 <br>